vksrinivasan/DTOUR/graph_generation/DB_SCHEMA_README.txt

     month - month that this corresponds to year - year that data corresponds to taxi_type - e.g. 'yellow', 'green'

-    unique on (transition_group_id, month, year, taxi_type)
+	weight - weight assigned to transition graph edges of this transition_period. unique on (transition_group_id, month, year, taxi_type)